Frequently Asked Questions & Answers

 What is the cost?

-Cost for the 2020 season was $450 (including indoor facility fee) plus cost of uniform (~$130).
+Cost for the 2022 season was $500 (including indoor facility fee) plus cost of uniform (~$150).
 Families with multiple kids in the U8-U14 program receive a $50 discount off the 2nd+ kids.
-The U13 Premier team payed an additional fee of $225 towards extra tournaments.

 Do you practice in the off-season?

 Yes – we generally begin off-season practice in January.
-In years past, we leased time at an indoor baseball facility as well as practiced at the middle school/high school gyms.
+We practice indoors during the off-season at Mukwonago High School and OAW Indoor Sports Complex in New Berlin ( https://www.oawindoor.com/) .
 Indoor practice days and times vary and are determined by the head coach.

 Can my child play other sports?